Murten Panorama Digital Twin Scanning Project - "the making of"

 Acknowledgements

 Digitizing and Augmenting the Panorama of the Battle of Murten (DIAGRAM) is a project led by the Laboratory of Experimental Museology (EPFL, eM+) [1] in partnership with the "Foundation [2] for the Panorama of the Battle of Murten".
-The project team is composed of Prof. Sarah Kenderdine (lead), Dr. Daniel Jaquet (co-investigator), Paul Bourke (image specialist), Raphael Chau (PhD student) and eM+ collaborators.
+The project team consists of: Prof. Sarah Kenderdine (lead), Dr. Daniel Jaquet (project manager), Paul Bourke (image specialist), Raphael Chau (PhD student), eM+ software engineers: Samy Mannane, Loic Sutter and Adriano Viegas Milani and numerous other collaborators.

 Funding